-- (1) The President may, with the approval of two-thirds of all the members of Parliament, assume the executive and legislative powers of any district in any of the following circumstances- - (a) where the district council so requests and it is in the public interest to do so; - (b) where a state of emergency has been declared in that district or in Uganda generally; or - (c) where it has become extremely difficult or impossible for the district government to function. - (2) The exercise by the President of the power conferred by this article may be done through such persons or officers as the President may appoint; and the legislative functions shall be exercised by statutory instruments. - (3) Unless approved by Parliament for a longer term, the exercise by the President of the power conferred by this article shall be for a period not exceeding ninety days. - (4) Upon the expiry of the term under clause (3) of this article- - (a) the President shall hand back the administration of the district to the incumbent district government; or - (b) if Parliament decides that the prevailing circumstances still make it impossible for the incumbent district government to resume the administration of the district then- - (i) where the unexpired term of the council is longer than twelve months, the President shall cause elections to be held for a new district council within sixty days; or - (ii) where the unexpired term of the council is less than twelve months, the President shall continue to administer the district until the next elections are held.
+- (1) The President may, with the approval of two-thirds of all the members of Parliament, assume the executive and legislative powers of any district in any of the following circumstances- - (a) where the district council so requests and it is in the public interest to do so; - (b) where a state of emergency has been declared in that district or in Uganda generally; or - (c) where it has become extremely difficult or impossible for the district government to function. - (2) The exercise by the President of the power conferred by this article may be done through such persons or officers as the President may appoint; and the legislative functions shall be exercised by statutory instruments. - (3) Unless approved by Parliament for a longer term, the exercise by the President of the power conferred by this article shall be for a period not exceeding ninety days. - (4) Upon the expiry of the term under clause (3) of this article- - (a) the President shall hand back the administration of the district to the incumbent district government; or

+- (b) if Parliament decides that the prevailing circumstances still make it impossible for the incumbent district government to resume the administration of the district then- - (i) where the unexpired term of the council is longer than twelve months, the President shall cause elections to be held for a new district council within sixty days; or - (ii) where the unexpired term of the council is less than twelve months, the President shall continue to administer the district until the next elections are held.

-203. Resident district commissioner
+203. Resident District Commissioner

-- (1) There shall be for each district a resident district commissioner who shall be a senior civil servant appointed by the President. - (2) The functions of a resident district commissioner are- - (a) to coordinate the administration of Government services in the district; - (b) to advise the district chairperson on matters of a national nature that may affect the district or its plans and programmes and particularly the relations between the district and the Government; and - (c) to carry out such other functions as may be assigned by the President or prescribed by Parliament.
+- There shall be for each district a Resident District Commissioner who shall be appointed by the President. - (2) For a person to be appointed a Resident District Commissioner he or she shall be a citizen of Uganda and qualified to be a member of Parliament. - (3) The functions of a Resident District Commissioner are- - (a) to monitor the implementation of central and local government services in the district; - (b) to act as chairperson of the district security committee of the district; and - (c) to carry out such other functions as may be assigned by the President or prescribed by Parliament by law.